Barapukuria 50 MW (Summit) Solar Power Plant

 Environment

+According to Section 12 of the Bangladesh Environment Protection Act 1995, Environmental Impact Assessment (EIA) is obligatory for any industry (MOLJPA, 1995).
+The polluting industries, such as power plants, have to go through an Initial Environmental Examination (IEE) and EIA as directed in the Environmental Conservation Rules 2017 (MOEFCC 1997).
 Floating solar power plants can be set up to meet the country's energy needs.
-Barapukuria's 50 MW solar power plant can be an example of it.
+Barapukuria 50 MW solar power plant can be an example of it.
 Floating solar power plants can reduce land use conflicts, It does not occupy livable areas.
-Other benefits of floating solar power plants include the flexibility for placement on various water bodies, including drinking water reservoirs, saving water by reducing evaporation and enhancing water security in arid places.
+Other benefits of floating solar power plants include the flexibility for placement on various water bodies, including drinking water reservoirs, saving water by reducing evaporation, enhancing water security in arid places.

 Criticism

-As there is the limitation of financial support to develop this floating solar power plant there is no surety of the fulfil this project.
-After the extraction of coal, every company can use that area to produce solar energy by using that land as coal-based power plants pollute the environment a lot.
+As there is the limitation of financial support to develop this floating solar power plant there is no surety of fulfilling this project.
+After the extraction of coal every company can use that area to produce solar energy by using that land as coal based power plants pollute the environment a lot.
+According to the environmental conservation rule 2023 the project falls in the “Yellow” indicating it as a slightly harmful project for the environment (MOEFCC 2023).Although this Floating Solar Power Plant was expected to commence commercial operation by 2025, no publicly available information indicates that construction, financial closure, or contractual agreements have been finalized .

 References